devicefuture/atto/docs/beginner.md

 ---

 So, it's great that we can get the computer to directly write stuff when we tell it to.
 But what about getting it to write multiple things at once?
 That's where adding line numbers comes in.
-Adding line numbers to our code tells atto to store our code so it can run it when we say so.
+Adding line numbers to our code tells atto to store our code so that it can run when we say so.
 Type this in and press Enter:

 ```
 10 print "Hello, world!"